 DHL became operational in 2016/17.
 Due to continued investment in the company Group Accounts are now deemed to be required on the grounds of materiality.
 DHL owns 65 properties, 60 of which are used as homeless accommodation and 5 as shared accommodation for people with learning disabilities.
-An operating profit of £1.207m was made in 2020/21 (£0.631m loss in 2019/20).
+An operating loss of £0.979m was made in 2021/22 (£1.207m profit in 2020/21).
+In 2020/21, the value of most of the properties increased above the depreciated historic cost for the first time resulting in a significant credit being charged to DHL's Income and Expenditure Statement and a one-off operating profit.
+Additional repairs and maintenance costs were also incurred in 2021/22 compared to 2020/21 which contributed to the overall loss.

 The accounts for DHL have been prepared on the same basis as the Council's accounts.
 It also has the same accounting period and follows the same accounting policies as the Council.
-The future of DHL is currently being explored and a decision on the way forward is expected in 2021/22.
+The future of DHL is currently being explored and a decision on the way forward is expected in 2022/23.